 Here are the technical specifications for the Elegoo Mars Pro:

-License: The text of "Elegoo Mars Pro Review: Out of This World" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "Elegoo Mars Pro Review: The Better Mars" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.

 Stay informed with notifications from All3DP.